panuta/test-pr/.github/PULL_REQUEST_TEMPLATE.md

 ## Testing

-- Describe the testing that was done
-- Please provides a proof that the code in this PR have fixed the issue or perform as expected
+- Describe how the testing was done to proof that this PR have fixed the issue or perform as expected
-- The proof can be a screenshot, link to results, confirmation from reporter etc.
+- Please provide a proof e.g. screenshots, links to results, confirmation from QA or ticket's reporter etc.

 ## Following up actions (optional)